-V. SITING COUNTY-WIDE AND STATE-WIDE PUBLIC CAPITAL FACILITIES (June 5, 1992, Adopted September 8, 1992, Amended November 10, 2015)
+V. SITING COUNTY-WIDE AND STATE-WIDE PUBLIC CAPITAL FACILITIES

 - 5.1 Cooperatively establish a process for identifying and siting within their boundaries public capital facilities of a county-wide and state-wide nature which have a potential for impact beyond jurisdictional boundaries.
 The process will include public involvement at early stages.
-These are facilities that are typically difficult to site, such as airports, terminal facilities, state educational facilities, state or regional transportation facilities, state and local correctional facilities, solid waste handling facilities, and in-patient facilities including substance abuse facilities, mental health facilities, and group homes. - 5.2 Base decisions on siting county-wide and state-wide public capital facilities on the jurisdiction's adopted plans, zoning and environmental regulations, and the following general criteria: - a.
+These are facilities that are typically difficult to site, such as airports, terminal facilities, state educational facilities, state or regional transportation facilities, state and local correctional facilities, solid waste handling facilities, mental health facilities, and group homes. - 5.2 Base decisions on siting county-wide and state-wide public capital facilities on the jurisdiction's adopted plans, zoning and environmental regulations, and the following general criteria: - a.
 County-wide and state-wide public capital facilities shall not have any probable significant adverse impact on lands designated as critical areas or resource lands; and - b.
 Major public facilities that generate substantial traffic should be sited near major transportation corridors.